 Check out my training services or fill out an intake form to get started.

-My background in neuroscience and behavior helps me understand how learning, stress, and environment shape behavior.
-My earlier work in project management gave me tools to create goal-oriented training plans, track progress, and adjust based on what’s actually working, for both the dog and the human.
+My background in neuroscience helps me understand how stress, learning, and environment shape behavior—not just in dogs, but in people too.
+My years in project management taught me how to build goal-driven training plans, track what’s working, and adapt based on the needs of the dog-human team in front of me.

-Now, I offer training and boarding to dogs in the greater Seattle area.
-Outside of client work, I spend time taking continuing ed classes myself, exploring local parks, checking out dog-friendly events and activities with Jameson, or at home crafting or drawing silly pet portraits for friends.
+Today, I offer training and boarding in the greater Seattle area.
+Outside of client work, I spend time taking continuing ed classes myself, exploring local parks and dog-friendly events with Jameson, or at home crafting or drawing silly pet portraits for friends :-)

 Assistant Trainer & Director of Purchasing

-Jameson arrived in 2021 as a foster dog with intense reactivity toward other dogs.
-Over time, with consistent structure, support, and a clear routine, he made steady progress and eventually joined the family for good.
-His progress didn’t happen overnight, but he’s proof that reactive dogs can change—sometimes more than we think.
+Jameson arrived in 2021 as a foster dog with significant reactivity toward other dogs.
+With time, structure, and a lot of work on both our parts, he made steady progress and eventually made it clear he was staying for good.
+He’s proof that reactive dogs can change, often more than we expect.